Commanders draft is all about the offensive line

 Last year, Rivera said the team had five players it was targeting - three receivers, and two offensive linemen.
 When they picked, it was receiver Jahan Dotson who was available, and he has proven to be an excellent selection.

-Similarly, if the top offensive linemen are gone this year, or if a player like Illinois cornerback Devin Witherspoon is available, the value might be too tempting.
+Similarly, if the top offensive linemen are gone this year, or if a player such as Illinois cornerback Devin Witherspoon is available, the value might be too tempting.

 The top names this year are Georgia's Broderick Jones, Ohio State's Paris Johnson and Northwestern's Peter Skoronski.